neski321/NeskiPDFs/RAILWAY_DEPLOYMENT.md

 ### 4. Build Configuration

 Railway will automatically detect the `nixpacks.toml` file and use it for building.
-The build process will:
+The build process runs a single script (`build.sh`) that executes:

-1. Install Node.js dependencies
+1. Install Node.js dependencies (`npm ci`)
-2. Build the frontend with Vite
+2. Build the frontend with Vite (`npm run build`)
 3. Install PHP dependencies with Composer
-4. Cache Laravel configuration
+4. Cache Laravel configuration (config, routes, views)

+**Everything is automated!** Railway will automatically:
+- Detect your project structure
+- Install Node.js 18 and PHP 8.1
+- Run the build script
+- Start your application

 ### 5. Start Command